christian1006/exercise-template-repo/README.md

 *
 *

-My study goals and stragegies:
+My study goals and stragegies: what did I learn and how to apply for the future cases.
 *
 *
 *